umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/cdc-mask-research.md

 A, [however] they suggest that these residents have the potential for substantial viral shedding."
-The paper also relies upon a mistaken interpretation of *Zou* by presuming that  "asymptomatic adults in China [...] were known to transmit SARS-CoV-2."
+The paper also relies upon a mistaken interpretation of *Zou* by presuming that  "asymptomatic adults in China [...] were *known* to transmit SARS-CoV-2."
+However, *Zou* merely suggested the possibility that patient Z may have been able to transmit the virus due to the viral load present in a positive PCR test result.